MedMNIST/MedMNIST/README.md

         python -m medmnist info --flag=xxxmnist

-* Save the dataset as standard figures, which could be used for AutoML tools, e.g., Google AutoML Vision:
+* Save the dataset as standard figure and csv files, which could be used for AutoML tools, e.g., Google AutoML Vision:

         python -m medmnist save --flag=xxxmnist --folder=tmp/